Kamloops Airport: Airlines and destinations

-As of 2012, Kamloops Airport offers scheduled flights to the Calgary International Airport and Vancouver International Airport, which are provided by Air Canada Express and operated by Jazz Air.
+As of 2024, Kamloops Airport offers scheduled flights to Calgary International Airport and Vancouver International Airport, which are provided by Air Canada Express and operated by Jazz Air.
 In addition, Central Mountain Air flights are offered to the Prince George Airport, along with WestJet flights, which were added in November 2009, to the Calgary International Airport and Edmonton International Airport; the latter has been serviced since January 2010.
 All of these flights are provided daily.

 Kamloops Airport has provided flights to several destinations by charter airlines as well, including the Denver International Airport, San Diego International Airport, San Jose International Airport and Seattle–Tacoma International Airport.
 In 2010, the airport garnered 36,094 aircraft movements, while in 2012, it served approximately 275,424 passengers, representing a 4.4 percent increase from the 2011 number of about 263,290 passengers.
 The majority of this increase occurred in December 2012, which the Canadian Flight Centre contributed to.